pay-theory/pay-theory-documentation/docs/api/transaction.md

 - `RETURNED` - The transaction is an ACH transaction that has had an `ACH_RETURN` created for it.

 ***
+### Transaction Review Status

+- `EXCEEDS_AUTH` - Transaction was flagged for greatly exceeding the auth amount.
+- `EXCEEDS_THRESHOLD` - Transaction was flagged for exceeding the threshold set on the merchant account by Pay Theory.
+- `POTENTIAL_DUPLICATE` - Transaction was flagged for being a potential duplicate based on settings configured in the partner environment.

+***
 ### Transaction Type

 - `ACH_RETURN` - The transaction is an ACH return for an ACH Debit or Reversal.
 Check `parent_id` to find origin.